skip to main content

 If one of your money tree stems is dead, don’t worry!
 You can still save the other stems before they decline, too.

 First, you will need to separate the dead stem from the other stems.
 You should be able to accomplish this with your hands and some patience.
 It can also be helpful to have a pair of pruners to cut the dead stem into chunks as you carefully unravel it from the living stems.
-If you do use pruners, make sure that they are sterilized between cuts as a contaminated tool can spread disease.
-Shop different tools in the Bloomscape Care Tools shop.
+Just make sure to sterilize your pruners between cuts as contaminated tools can spread disease.

 Watch Your Watering